9erachuck/data-engineering-pipeline/README.md

-# data-engineering-ml-pipeline
+# data-engineering-pipeline
-End-to-end data engineering and machine learning pipeline using Airflow and FastAPI
+End-to-end data engineering pipeline that ingests and processes data from multiple APIs, transforms and unifies datasets, and orchestrates workflows using Airflow.